Ally logo. Go to Ally.com

-Parents play a crucial role in kids’ money milestones, from starting a piggy bank to giving an allowance.
-Even if you know maintaining good credit is an important part of strong financial health, you might be unsure how to help your child get started.
-Luckily, you have several ways to set them up with good credit long before they’ll need it.
+Parents play a crucial role in kids' money milestones, from starting a piggy bank to giving an allowance.
+Even if you know maintaining good credit is an important part of strong financial health, you might be unsure about how to build credit for your child or where to begin.

 Importance of a good credit score